 Please note that all students that have earned an Associate of Arts, Associate of Business, or Associate of Science from an NSHE college are automatically admitted by UNLV and are given credit for meeting all of the general education core curriculum requirements.

-- If I have an Associate of Applied Science from an NSHE college, can I transfer to UNLV?
+- If I have an Associate of Applied Science (AAS) or an Associate of General Studies (AGS) from an NSHE college, can I transfer to UNLV?